locana-co/PGRestAPI/docs/Ubuntu_Install.md

 	sudo apt-get install nodejs

 ###Install Mapnik ([original instructions](https://github.com/mapnik/mapnik/wiki/UbuntuInstallation))
-(For Ubuntu 12 and 13, use the 2.2.0 ppa)

-	--Mapnik 2.2.0, no support for Ubuntu 14 - trusty - yet
-	sudo add-apt-repository ppa:mapnik/v2.2.0
-	sudo apt-get update
-	sudo apt-get install libmapnik libmapnik-dev mapnik-utils python-mapnik

 (For Ubuntu 14, use the 2.2.3 ppa, since there is no ppa for trusty yet)